RostakaGmfun/elix/README.md

 ## Dependencies

-Elix relies on the [json](https://github.com/nlohmann/json) library and currently supports only deserialization from JSON, but this is going to change soon.
+Elix relies on the [json](https://github.com/nlohmann/json) library and requires compiler with decent C++14 support.

 ## Example